spanou/baremetal-super-minimal/docs/getting-started.md

 ### Cloning the Git Repo

-1. While your container is up and running and you have access to its consoler from the previous step, go ahead and type the following:
+1. While your container is up and running and you have access to its console from the previous step, go ahead and type the following:

 ```bash
 cd development/